 Consideration of remuneration and terms of employment for other employees

 In preparing the Board’s proposal for these remuneration guidelines, salary and terms of employment for Bokusgruppen’s other employees have been taken into account by ensuring that information about the company’s total salary costs and other personnel expenses is included in the Board’s support material for these guidelines.
 This information will be included in the Board’s annual remuneration report should the Board issue one.

 Decision-making process for establishing, reviewing and implementing the guidelines

 Bokusgruppen’s Board of Directors, or the Remuneration Committee if such a committee has been established by the Board to fulfil its tasks, is to monitor and evaluate the application of the guidelines for remuneration of senior executives, current programmes for variable remuneration of senior executives and programmes completed during the year, and applicable remuneration structures and remuneration levels within Bokusgruppen.

-The Board is to prepare a remuneration report for each financial year and make the report (if the report is prepared) available to shareholders on Bokusgruppen’s website no later than three weeks before the AGM.
+The Board is, to the extent such requirements follow from applicable law or stock exchange regulations, to prepare a remuneration report for each financial year and make the report (if the report is prepared) available to shareholders on Bokusgruppen’s website no later than three weeks before the AGM.